frankcaron/salesforce-embedded-login-example/README.md

 # Tweaking the Front-End

-You can modify the template code in index.ejs to align your log in button where it makes sense.
+You can modify the template code in `index.ejs` and `profile.ejs` to tweak things as desired.

 Both the back-end route handler for `profile` and the front end template `profile.ejs` have been customized for my first specific demo, but you can easily replace this code to pull whatever contact-related data you want from Salesforce for the load of the profile.
+The back-end code uses jsforce (though with the way I'm using it, it should be called bruteforce.)

 Just make sure your user profile has read-write to the appropriate related records. ;)

 # Heroku Button